bmsuisse/lakeapi/README.md

 [![tests](https://github.com/bmsuisse/lakeapi/actions/workflows/python-test.yml/badge.svg?branch=main)](https://github.com/bmsuisse/lakeapi/actions/workflows/python-test.yml)

-A FastAPI Plugin that allows you to expose your Data Lake as an API, allowing multiple output formats, such as Parquet, Csv, Json, Excel, ...
+A FastAPI plugin that allows you to expose your data lake as an API, allowing several output formats such as Parquet, Csv, Json, Excel, ...

-The lake API also contains a minimal security layer for convenience (Basic Auth), but you can also bring your own.
+The Lake API also includes a minimal security layer for convenience (Basic Auth), but you can also bring your own.

-It contrast to [roapi](https://github.com/roapi/roapi), we intentionally do not want to expose most SQL by default, but we limit possible queries using a config.
-This makes it easy for you to control what happens on your data.
-If you want the sql endpoint, you can enable this.
+Unlike [roapi](https://github.com/roapi/roapi), we intentionally do not expose most SQL by default, but limit the possible queries with a config.
+This makes it easy for you to control what happens to your data.
+If you want the SQL endpoint, you can enable it.

-To run the app with default config, just do:
+To run the application with the default config, just do it:

 ```python
 app = FastAPI()